What Is an Industrial Control System?

 Software and standards

 Over the past two decades, fundamental activities have begun around standardizing communication protocols globally.
-The International Organization for Standardization (ISO) initiated this movement with the OSI (Open Systems Interconnection) model in 1978.
+The International Organization for Standardization (ISO) began work on the OSI (Open Systems Interconnection) model in the late 1970s and published it as ISO 7498 in 1984.

 How DCS communicates with different systems